Maurice Barrès: Biography

 Barrès was associated in his literary works with Symbolism, a movement which had equivalence with British Aestheticism and Italian Decadentism; indeed he was a close associate of Gabriele d'Annunzio representing the latter.
 As the name of his trilogy suggests, his works glorified a humanistic love of the self and he also flirted with occult mysticisms in his youth.
 The Dreyfus affair saw an ideological shift from a liberal individualism rooted in the French Revolution to a more organic and traditional concept of the nation.
 He also became a leading anti-Dreyfusard popularising the term nationalisme to describe his views.
 He stood on a platform of "Nationalism and Protectionism.".

-Politically, he became involved with various groups such as the Ligue des Patriotes of Paul Déroulède, which he became the leader of in 1914.
-Barrès was close to Charles Maurras, the founder of Action Française, a monarchist party.
-Despite the fact that he remained a republican, Barrès would have a strong influence on various following French monarchists, as well as various other figures.
-During the First World War, he was a strong supporter of the Union Sacrée political truce.
-In later life, Barrès returned to the Catholic faith and was involved in a campaign to restore French church buildings and helped establish 24 June as a national day of remembrance for St. Joan of Arc.
+Politically, he became involved with various groups such as the Ligue des Patriotes of Paul Déroulède, of which he became the leader in 1914.
+Barrès was close to Charles Maurras, founder of the monarchist party Action Française.
+Though he remained a republican, Barrès developed a strong influence on various French monarchists of his day, as well as various other figures.
+During the First World War, he championed the Union Sacrée political truce.
+In later life, Barrès returned to the Catholic faith: he was involved in a campaign to restore French church buildings and helped establish 24 June as a national day of remembrance for St. Joan of Arc.